 Know Your Spaces

-Go through these storage... guides and storage solutions, decide which ones will work for you, and then purchase products that fit your spaces (closet, kitchen, garage) and your collections (shoes, appliances, tools):
+Many people decide to get organized, head to the Container Store, and then find that the products they've bought in a mad rush don't fit their space.
+First, decide which storage solutions will work for you, then purchase products that fit your spaces (closet, kitchen, garage) and your collections (shoes, small appliances, tools).

 03 of 05